 Story and photos by Samantha M. Novick

 Significant financial reforms in the 1990s set India on a course toward a freer, more open economy ripe for entrepreneurship.
 I traveled to five cities in India to meet Thunderbirds who have ditched the corporate world to strike out on their own.
 All across the country, Thunderbirds are leveraging their global mindset and corporate business acumen to take advantage of the booming environment.
-Here is the third installment in a seven-part series on how they did it, and how you can too.
+Here is the final installment in a seven-part series on how they did it, and how you can too.

 India Catches Its Stride